The best electric scooters are practical and fold into an easily-packable package. As a ‘last-mile solution’, there’s probably nothing better.

 Its power comes from the dual motors, meaning you'll be able to tackle hills and tricky terrain with ease.
 You don't get any extra top speed, but a top speed of 15 mph and a range of 15 miles is fairly average.
 It's available in four stylish colourways, Cosmic Blue, Sea Salt, Gotham Grey, and Matt Black.

-The X7 Pro is very good to ride – there's plenty of torque, it's quick and stable, and the bell, light, and throttle are easy to control.
+The One Max is very good to ride – there's plenty of torque, it's quick and stable, and the bell, light, and throttle are easy to control.
 It even has large 10-inch wheels, which make it safer than the Xiaomi.

 Sleek-looking, built like a tank, with super impressive connectivity features – as well as battery life galore – the Bird One is about as versatile and as future-proof as e-scooters get.
 It's not the most compact or portable option available, especially as it doesn't fold, but if you’re looking for the smartest e-scooter around – this is it.